A top-down view of the referee, Jack Eichel of the Vegas Golden Knights, and Sebastian Aho of the Carolina Hurricanes during an NHL match.

 Official NHL teams from the United States and Canada compete during the regular season.
 When that concludes, the top three teams in each of the four divisions (more on those below), plus an additional two wild card teams per conference, compete in the Stanley Cup Playoffs.

-The playoffs consist of a tournament-style bracket, where eight games are played in the first round and four in the second, before the two Conference finals decide which teams will compete for ultimate glory in the Stanley Cup Final.
+The playoffs consist of a tournament-style bracket, where eight games are played in the first round and four in the second, before the two Conference Finals decide which teams will compete for ultimate glory in the Stanley Cup Final.

 What is the Stanley Cup?